therealhackmeehan/ubacktest_docs/src/content/docs/Running/backtestOptions.md

 IMAGE HERE.

-All backtests require you to specify 4 mandatory options.
+To run a backtest, you must specify 4 mandatory options:

 #### 1. Symbol

-The stock you'd like to backtest against.
+Choose the stock you want to backtest.
 We support the top ~10,000 most popular stocks.

 :::caution
-Make sure the stock that you have selected exists, or has gone public, in between the start and end date.
-As expected, you will receive an error if you try to gather data and run a test on a stock that has gone bankrupt several years prior.
+Ensure the stock has been publicly listed during your chosen date range.
+If you select a stock that went bankrupt before the start date, you will encounter an error when attempting to fetch data or run the test.
 :::

 #### 2. Start Date

-The day/time which you'd like to start the backtest.
-Your first data point will occur _after_ this data point, not _on_ this data point.
-(I.E. Not Inclusive)
+Select the date/time for the backtest to begin.
+Your first data point will be **after** this date, not on it (i.e., the start date is exclusive).

 #### 3. End Date

-The day/time which you'd like to pause your strategy, exit all positions, and see what you've got.
+Choose when you'd like to stop the backtest, exit all positions, and view the results.

 #### 4. Trading Frequency

-As it sounds, this controls the frequency at which you place your trade, constrained to within market hours.
+Set how often you want to execute trades, within market hours.

 ### Random Selection

-If you'd like to select a random stock in the S&P 500, alongside a random time interval, ranging between 1 month and 1 year.

-Do note that you will receive errors in this selection, because the random time interval may not align with the random's stock IPO or availability.
+If you prefer a random stock from the S&P 500 and a random time interval (between 1 month and 1 year), you can select this option.
+Be aware that errors may arise if the random time interval doesn’t align with the stock’s IPO or availability.

 ### Reset Button

-To reset the backtest defaults, press this button.
+Press the reset button to return to the default backtest settings:

-This will provide you with the following defaults:

 - **Symbol:** AAPL
-- **StartDate:** 6 Months Ago
+- **Start Date:** 6 months ago
-- **EndDate:** Today
+- **End Date:** Today
 - **Trading Frequency:** 1 day